michodgs25/Sprint/README.md

 The purpose of this project is to be used as a personal activity log for my runs; because I am passionate about running and want to keep a daily log of set activities to track my times, distance& activity difficulty.

+I decided to create the sprint brand from experience of using other activity logging sites such as Strava or Garmin, I wanted Sprint to be a back to basics tool without any of the social media elements found in those applications.

 ## UX